firstname.lastname@example.org • Heller-Brown Building • 155 • 781-736-3885

 - J. Ellsworth and B. McComb.
 "The potential effects of Passenger Pigeon flocks on the structure and composition of presettlement forests of eastern North America."
 Conservation Biology 17.
 6 (2003): 1548–1558.

 Mr. Ellsworth teaches courses in project planning and implementation, sustainable agriculture and watershed management, and forestry.
 His fieldwork focuses on restoring ecosystems through strengthening watershed management institutions and improving forestry, grazing and agricultural systems.
-He has over 20 years of experience in the field of environmental education and ecological restoration.
-He currently works on rural development, watershed planning and Payment for Watershed Services (PWS) in Mexico and helps lead the Rio Laja-Willamette River sister watershed project with funding from the Thiess International Riverprize.
+He has over 20 years of experience in the fields of sustainable development, environmental education and ecological restoration.
+He currently works on rural development, watershed planning and Payment for Watershed Services (PWS) in Mexico and is a member of the planning team on the Rio Laja-Willamette River watershed twinning project with funding from the Thiess International Riverprize.
 As a component of that initiative, he is working to link Mexican immigrant communities in the Willamette watershed with rural communities in the Laja basin in order to build cross-border capacity around watershed restoration and rural development, while simultaneously providing a space for cultural re-connection and empowerment across the Mexican diaspora.

 Mr. Ellsworth also leads multi-day workshops on project planning at the Hartford Seminary International Peacemaking Program and co-teaches the “Innovation for Impact” series at MIT which examines theories and tools for identifying problems, exploring the context of an innovation and how to work with clients and communities through co-design.
 He is a team member and instructor on the MIT D-Lab Ethical Community Engagement workshop series.
-He serves on the Technical Advisory Team of EcoLogic Development Fund.
 He has an MA from the Heller SID Program (‘07), an MS in Forestry from the University of Massachusetts Amherst and holds a BS in Wildlife Biology from Montana State University.

 U Mass Amherst